 If thermal mass is used in warm and hot climates to absorb heat from the air, minimise solar gain through glazing and do not locate the mass where it is exposed to solar heat gain.

 Sealing cracks and gaps around windows, and elsewhere in the building, is probably the most effective initial way to control noise, although appropriate windows and glass can assist with noise control.

 Sealed double glazing reduces transmission of medium to high frequency noises such as the human voice.
 To reduce low frequency noise such as traffic and aircraft, choose thicker glass, preferably double glazed with a large air gap between the panes (100 mm or more): such large gaps allow convection to occur between the panes and reduce insulating properties.

-Thick laminated glass is also effective in reducing noise transmission but offers little in the way of thermal performance (see the appendix Noise control).
+Thick laminated glass is also effective in reducing noise transmission but offers little in the way of thermal performance (see Noise control).

 Exposure to sunlight causes many modern interior furnishings to fade.
 The wavelengths most responsible for fading are the ultraviolet, violet and blue wavelengths.
 Appropriate glazing blocks some of these wavelengths and reduces fading, but does not prevent it completely.

 Condensation occurs when moist air is cooled or when it meets cooler objects.
 The interior and exterior surfaces of energy efficient glazing are closer to the adjacent air temperature, reducing condensation and the build-up of unsightly and unhealthy mould and fungus.
 Less efficient windows create greater differences between room temperature and glass surface temperature, facilitating the formation of condensation.

 Life cycle costing